mn9102/CACoding2/README.md

 **Thought question:** Why don't these have use-case-specific subpackages?

+My answer: they are interfaces, entities are fixed (business rules)

 ## A note on English: 2-word verb phrases vs. 1-word nouns

 "Sign up" is a verb phrase and "signup" is a noun.
 That generalizes: "check in"